nikkikom/tail/README.md

 program and run the tests on Linux (gcc and clang) and MacOS (clang) environment.
 I also integrate the project with cloud code analitic service "coverity scan".

+## Possible Improvements

+1. Integration with MyDash (CTest)
+2. Write **Behave** results in jUnit format, parse it and represent in a form of table.
+3. Push graphs with benchmarks results from *Travis CI* worker back to *GitHub*.